nydur/secret-management-3.13/README.md

 Pipeline step to retrieve information listed within `main.yml`

-- Run job in the pipeline deployment as `retrieve secrets` to
+- Run job in the pipeline deployment as `get-secrets`